Custom web app vs off-the-shelf software: how to decide

 Questions to help you decide

-3. How much is the pain actually costing you?
+How much is the pain actually costing you?
 Manual data entry, process workarounds, and staff time spent compensating for software limitations are real costs.
 Estimate them honestly.
+Then compare against a build cost that's lower than you probably expected.

-5. Do you have ongoing development capacity?
+Do you have ongoing development capacity?
 Custom software needs maintenance.
 If you build something and then have no one to maintain it, you've created a liability.
+Budget around 10% of build cost annually and make sure you have a development relationship in place.

 What we'd recommend